-The process of forming a tenure relinquishment agreement is initiated by meeting with the Dean or Director.
+The process of forming a tenure relinquishment agreement is initiated by submitting a Tenure Relinquishment form to the Dean or Director.
+The form will indicate that the faculty member has the right to support from AAP in preparing a proposal, if the faculty member requests it.
 A tenure relinquishment proposal is then developed, often going through a number of drafts, to assure that the agreement meets the needs of the University and the faculty member.
 After discussing possibilities and preferences, the Provost will prepare a final agreement that can be signed, further refined or forgotten.
 Once executed, the tenure relinquishment agreement can be amended by mutual agreement in writing.